thinkcompany/think_dev-standards/development-standards/accessibility.md

 It's important not to use redundant language like "Link to..." or "Go to..." (the screen reader already declares that it has found a navigation element), or misleading text like "Click here" (implying the user needs to click rather than keyboard navigate).

 Like all other text, avoid all-capitalize text content, as the screen reader will read text like letter by letter and is more difficult to read.
-Text that must appear as capitalized should be styled with CSS's `text-transform` property, but typed regularly.
+Style text that must appear as capitalized with CSS's `text-transform` property, but type it regularly in the HTML.

 Avoid including the URL in the link text, as the format of web links will be read letter-by-letter and be extremely difficult to understand.

-The style of link text should also include some property besides color to increase visibility for low-vision, or color blind users.
+Style link text with some property besides color to increase visibility for low-vision, or color blind users.
 An underline is typically sufficient.

 ### Imagery

 Image-based content and information play a prominent role in the modern web.
-The accessibility standard expectations are very clear in their expectations for how this information should always be delivered to screen-reader users: always provide equivalent alternative text-based sources of the information conveyed.
+The accessibility standard expectations are very clear in their expectations for how this information should be delivered to screen-reader users: always provide equivalent alternative text-based sources of the information conveyed.

 An important task for the developer is to *identify* all sources of visual information, and ensure that the alternative text-based information conveys all of the same information as the image.